Joblessness fund icon

 “Let him labor, doing honest work with his own hands, so that he may have something to share with anyone in need.”

-At its core, poverty is more than a lack of resources — it’s the loss of opportunity to live and work as God designed.
+At its core, poverty is more than a lack of resources: it is the loss of opportunity to live and work as God designed.

 Nowhere is this more visible than in the absence of productive employment.
 Societies with the highest levels of flourishing consistently have the highest rates of meaningful work.
 That’s why solving joblessness is the most direct way to break the cycle of poverty.